21447sadf/MazeRunner/README.md

    - `DevlynJB` (Done in "Devlyn_menu" branch)
 NOTE: Each member contributed to the creation of the main menu, which is displayed in their respective branches.
 Dameer's and Sadf's main menus are the main menus that were combined into main because they handle errors correctly and integrate effectively with the rest of the program.
-2. Reading maze information from Terminal and data structurer for holding maze
+2. Reading maze information from Terminal and data structure for holding maze
    - `DameerP` (Merged in main)
    - `DevlynJB` (Done in "Devlyn_menu" branch)
-NOTE: Dameer's code is merged to main because it offers great code strucutre and compliments well with the rest of the program.
+NOTE: Dameer's code is merged to main because it offers great code structure and compliments well with the rest of the program.
 3. Flattening the terrain
    - `DameerP` (Done in "dameer_menu" branch)
    - `21447sadf` (Merged in main)
-NOTE: Sadf's code is merged to main because it offers greater improvements and effectiveness.
+NOTE: Sadf's code is merged to main because it offers greater better efficiency in terrain levelling and storage.
 4. Building maze in MineCraft
    - `DameerP` (Merged in main)
    - `21447sadf` (Merged in main)